People

 -

-Dr Emma Martin - Lecturer in Museology
+Dr Emma Martin - Senior Lecturer in Museology and ICP Director

 Emma has worked as a curator of ethnography and decorative arts for nearly 20 years, specialising in South Asia, the Himalaya and Tibet.
 She is leading a new research network called Object Lessons from Tibet and the Himalaya, which aims to bring researchers and museums from across Europe together with members of the Tibetan diaspora for the purpose of sharing and collaborating on Tibet and Himalaya collections-based research.